Sep 23, 2019

 Branch gives our companies and their users this confidence by following a set of principles that we believe all third parties should adhere to.
 From a user perspective, if a company would respect these rules, they would be trustworthy and generally “not creepy”.
 Moreover, if companies were to comply with these principles, they would be in a good position for compliance with GDPR or CCPA — or with the myriad other privacy laws and regulations that are inevitably coming down the pike.
 We’ll refer to those complying with these principles as “good data citizens”.

 As a third party with direct access to user information, it can be tempting to collect the information “just in case” you want to use it for an initiative in the future.
 Don’t do this.
 Only collect the bare minimum information you need to provide the service.
 We take this to heart here at Branch — which is why we don’t collect data like end users’ names or email addresses.
 We neither want nor need that data.

 This same principle applies to storing the data as well.
 Don’t store data for longer than you need, and if you do, make sure it’s cleansed.
 That’s why, for example, after 7 days, Branch effectively renders unreadable its logs of end user data.
-This is because, even though it could be nice to have that data available “just in case,” we’ve made the determination that the “just in case” doesn’t justify the privacy and security benefits of limiting the scope of the data that we store.
+This is because, even though it could be nice to have that data available “just in case,” we’ve made the determination that the “just in case” doesn’t outweigh the privacy and security benefits of limiting the scope of the data that we store.